 Indian Women in the History of Yoga

 Throughout the history of yoga, Indian women have played an integral yet often under-recognized role in shaping its philosophy and practice.
-From the female sages, or rishikas, who composed hymns in the Vedas, to the yoginis and spiritual leaders who preserved and adapted traditions through changing eras, women have been vital carriers of yogic wisdom.
+From the female sages, or rishikas, who composed hymns in the Vedas, to the yoginis and spiritual leaders who preserved and adapted traditions through changing eras, women have long been vital carriers of yogic wisdom.
 Unknown to many, they were involved in the inception of spirituality and consciousness before it was even defined.
 Their contributions—whether through sacred texts, oral teachings or living example—reflect a legacy of resilience, devotion and insight.
-In tracing their stories, we uncover not only the evolution of yoga itself but also a deeper understanding of the place of women in India’s spiritual heritage.
+In tracing their stories, we uncover not only the evolution of yoga itself but also a deeper understanding of the significance of women in India’s spiritual heritage.

 Women in the Conception of Yoga

 In fact, the very concepts of Tantra (yogic rituals and practices) and Samkya (the theory of yoga) may have derived from the Indus Valley civilization.
-Also known as the Harappan civilization, it was one of the earliest human settlements on Earth, and appears to have been an advanced, peaceful and thriving egalitarian community in which women may have held significant positions of spiritual, societal and governmental influence.
+Also known as the Harappan civilization, it was one of the earliest human settlements on Earth, and appears to have been an advanced, thriving egalitarian community in which women may have held significant positions of spiritual, societal and governmental influence.

 - An Egalitarian Society: Dwellings were all relatively similar in size, implying an equal communal structure without caste systems or authoritarianism.
-Moreover, the lack of grandiose palaces or large-scale depictions of male rulers that one normally finds in a patriarchal framework further supports the conclusion that power would have been more decentralized and influenced by women.
+Moreover, the lack of grandiose palaces or large-scale depictions of male rulers that one would normally find in a patriarchal framework further supports the conclusion that power would have been more decentralized and influenced by women.

 - Yoga and Spiritual Practice: Numerous terracotta figurines unearthed across the site show figures, mostly women, in yogic asanas.
 This early pursuit of a higher level of consciousness and mind-body connection would lay the groundwork for thousands of years of spiritual development.